-As the hosts began to dominate Alex Song’s titanic lunge at the edge of the box saw the ball fortunately drop to Theo Walcott who, after straightening himself up, could only shoot at the legs of Tin Howard.
+As the hosts began to dominate Alex Song’s titanic lunge of the edge of the box saw the ball fortunately drop to Theo Walcott who, after straightening himself up, could only drive the ball at the legs of Tin Howard.

 Rocked by the contentious nature of the opener, Arsenal fell into a bit of a lull.
 When Fabregas found himself through on goal after Everton held a particularly high line, his tentative first touch allowed Jack Rodwell to recover and force the Gunners’ captain into another finish dragged well wide of the right upright.